You are here

 Sometimes.
 Most of the vegetable and herb seeds have an information page in the binder next to the seed library.
-Feel free to make a photocopy of the page or copy down pertinent information.
-The same information can also be found here.
+Feel free to make a photocopy of the page or copy down pertinent information, or click to view the growing instructions that we have on file.
 Information can be found at the beginning of each section of flowers in the card catalog.
 Check out some of the resources below for further help.

 Are there any fines if I don’t save and return seeds?

 How can I help the seed library grow?

 Donate seeds.
 We prefer heirloom or open-pollinated varieties, but will take any seeds.
 Visit the help desk on second floor for more information.